Wallabies Starving And Trapped, Hurl Themselves At Fence As 80 Die In Two Weeks

 Now that the video has gained traction on social media, it appears that the Department of Environment and Science are looking into the problems.

-Cairns Coastal Wallaby Protection Society founder Patty Villegas also underscores that the fencing is leading to the animals getting injured, saying that “The fence is supposed to keep the wallabies out but it really isn’t doing what it’s supposed to be doing.
+Cairns Coastal Wallaby Protection Society founder Patty Villegas also underscores that the fencing is leading to the animals getting injured.

+“The fence is supposed to keep the wallabies out but it really isn’t doing what it’s supposed to be doing.
 Instead what it’s doing is the wallabies are getting caught in there.”

 Biologist Martin Cohen added that “Down the track, in the next few weeks, they’ll get things like muscle damage and brain damage” from throwing themselves at the fencing, according to the Daily Mail.